su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 pip install -e ".[dev]"
 ```

-### Introduction to Software-defined assets, Pipelines, Jobs and Schedule
+### Introduction to Software-Defined Assets, Pipelines, Jobs and Schedule

-In Dagster, the main way to create data pipelines is by writing Software-defined `asset`s (SDA).
+In Dagster, the main way to create data pipelines is by writing `Software-Defined Assets` (SDA).
 You can connect assets together (that depend on each other) to form a pipeline.
 An asset is a logical unit of data that can be produced or consumed by a pipeline.
 Assets can be any type of object, e.g.

 - A database table or view
 - A file, such as in your local machine or object storage like Google Cloud Storage